Diiego-H/DataStructures/README.md

 # DataStructures
-University project: Implementation &amp; usage of data structures
+University project: Implementation &amp; usage of data structures in C++. `Stack` uses the `Vector` class but all the others use custom `Node` objects and memory allocation for the implementation.